 Christopher is an experienced trial advocate specialising in serious crime.
 Christopher took silk in 2011.
 He has continued to prosecute and defend cases of the utmost gravity, including murder, manslaughter, and serious sexual allegations.
 He has also appeared in Criminal Cases Review Commission cases.

 Listed as the first “notable practitioner” in Chambers & Partners 2014 ‘Sport – The Regions’, Christopher advises, appears before, and chairs disciplinary tribunals in a wide variety of sports, including football, rugby union, rugby league, horseracing and equestrian, motorsport, lawn tennis, boxing and golf.

 He is retained to sit on a number of sporting disciplinary and regulatory Panels.
 He has an international reputation as an expert in anti-doping regulations.
-In 2012 he was the only British lawyer appointed to the IRB Anti-Doping Panel.
+In 2012 he was the only British lawyer appointed to the World Rugby Anti-Doping Panel.

 He frequently lectures at sporting and anti-doping conferences.